derfl007/wayblue-nvidia-muskoxen/README.md

 Modified wayblue-niri-nvidia image with noctalia and some other tools

-See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.
+See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own bluebuild image.

-After setup, it is recommended you update this README to describe your custom image.

 ## Installation